xuzewei/InfiniLink/PrivacyPolicy.md

 **Contact Us**
 If you have any questions about this Privacy Policy, You can contact us:
-- By visiting this page on our website: https://github.com/InfiniTimeOrg/InfiniLink
+- By visiting this page on our website: http://www.jxfit.cn
-- By sending us an email: xanm@emry.me
+- By sending us an email: xuzewei@jxfit.cn